 As we travel through waters that are home to many marine mammals, we will see Humpback Whales, Steller's Sea Lions, and Harbour Seals with good possibilities of seeing Fin Whales, Orcas, Northern Elephant Seals, Pacific White-sided Dolphins, and Dall's Porpoises.
 As well as watching, we may have opportunities to listen to whales using a hydrophone.
 This is also an opportunity to see many of the sea birds that spend most of their lives out on the ocean, or perhaps the abundant Bald Eagles or beautiful Sandhill Cranes.
 We will also take time to explore the amazing intertidal life found along the shorelines.

 I have had the great fortune to work on this coast for two decades.
 It is a place of intense beauty and abundant wildlife.
-I hope you will consider joining me for this voyage into the vast wilderness of the Great Bear Rainforest.
+I hope you will consider joining my colleague Catherine Jardine for this voyage into the vast wilderness of the Great Bear Rainforest.

 ADDITIONAL INFO: